Universal-Basic-Compute/serenissima/backend/docs/engine.md

 5. An admin notification is created with statistics about all bidding activity

 This process creates a dynamic land market with AI participation, ensuring that valuable lands receive competitive bids even without human players bidding on them.

+### AI Building Construction (8:00 PM UTC)

+**Script**: `backend/ais/buildbuildings.py`

+Every day at 8:00 PM UTC, the AI building construction system allows AI users to develop lands they own:

+1. The script identifies all users marked as AI in the system
+2. For each AI user, it checks their compute balance and lands they own
+3. For each land with available building points, AI users will:
+   - Evaluate which building types can fit within the remaining points
+   - Prioritize buildings with higher income potential
+   - Construct buildings if they have sufficient compute
+4. AI users only build if they have at least twice the building cost in their compute balance
+5. An admin notification is created with statistics about all building activity

+This process encourages land development and creates a more dynamic game world, with AI users actively improving their properties and generating income through building operations.

 ## Technical Implementation